JBDAC/JC-Filter/README.md

 [jc_filter include="includeA, includeB" exclude="excludeMe" date_format="Y-m-d" date_position="start" order="desc"]

 This will create a list of posts drawn from posts which have a custom field called jc_filter with a relevant value.
 Use PHP date format characters.
-So that posts are also hidden from the default 'uncategorised' default category, we add a couple of additional filters for this when not in admin mode.
+So that posts are also hidden from the default 'uncategorised' default category, we add a filter for this when not in admin mode.

 Installation:
 In your Wordpress plugins directory: wp-content/plugins/ add a subdirectory called jc-filter